aef1004/blogdown_academia_2020/content/home/experience.md

   Responsibilities included:

-  * Developing flow cytometry analysis tools in R
+  * Developing R-based analysis tools and pipelines
   * Testing the efficacy of candidate tuberculosis vaccines in murine models
   * Collaborating with other labs to build statistical pipelines for gene expression data